-Open Bridges Exhibition and Film Press Release.
+Open Bridges Press Release.
 Scroll down for more hi res images to download.

 Open Bridges is an exploration of the notion of freedom and freedom withheld during Hull City of Culture’s Freedom Season.
 Splitting the city in two to deny freedom of movement across the city was intended to create a public debate and triggered a social media storm.
 The culmination of Open Bridges, following the reuniting of the city was the live world premiere of John Stead’s new musical work, Moments in Time in the shadow of the iconic buildings, The Deep, The Tidal Barrier, Millennium Bridge and the C4Di building, where the River Hull meets the Humber Estuary.